WINTER OPEN GRADED SERIES

 Thanks for everybody's support and for joining us for festive athletics on the 21st.

 For those who couldn't alas!
-Luckily Innes Graham Photography was at hand to document the whole thing for us!
+Luckily Innes Graham was at hand to document the whole thing for us!